-Cauliflower is a member of the brassica family, which also includes kale, cabbage, kohlrabi, Brussels sprouts and broccoli.
+Cauliflower is a member of the brassica family, which also includes kale, cabbage, kohlrabi, Brussel sprouts and broccoli.
 It has a compact head composed of undeveloped flower buds called a curd that is high in vitamins and minerals, and packed full of fiber, anti-oxidants and phytochemicals.

 Cauliflower plants enjoy cooler climates and do not do well in excessively hot or cold weather—if it’s too hot, the head won’t mature properly and if it’s too cold, your cauliflower will bolt quickly.
 Try to keep the temperature consistent—a range of between 55 and 70°F is perfect—with about six hours of direct sunlight.

-Outdoor Hydro Systems
+Outdoor Hydroponic Systems

 Cauliflower is a great outdoor crop for mild climates, keeping the above-mentioned temperature conditions in mind.
 You could easily grow cauliflower in a basic outdoor hydro set-up if you’re short on indoor space.
 They’re best grown as a fall harvest crop, so start your seeds indoors in early summer.